askui/askui/docs/docs/general/03-Best Practice/selecting-by-visual-relation.md

 We will use the [Selectorshub practice page](https://selectorshub.com/xpath-practice-page/) for the demonstration.

-In this article we’ll discuss the following relational selectors:
+We’ll discuss the following relational selectors:

 - [above()](#above)
 - [below()](#below)